What is a 3PL (and how on earth do they work?)

 Total Scalability

-Scaling up or down your service on an individual level can be costly and time consuming: scaling up requires finding a new warehouse and hiring new labour, whereas scaling down means wasted space and potentially handing out redundancies.
+Scaling up or down your service on an individual level can be costly and time-consuming: scaling up requires finding a new warehouse and hiring new labour, whereas scaling down means wasted space and potentially handing out redundancies.
 On the other hand, the service model of a 3PL is predicated upon lots of different businesses using the 3PL’s extensive facilities.
-Because of this, 3PLs have the capacity to help your business scale operations up and down with ease.
+Because of this, 3PLs can help your business scale operations up and down with ease.

 Lower Startup Fees